 Here are some more great ways to get the heart pumping: dancing, HIIT (high-intensity interval training) with resistance bands, and weighted jump rope.
 Crossrope is my favorite brand.

-6) Stand as much as possible.
+6 - Stand (and walk) as much as possible.

 Listen up, especially if you have a desk job!
 A 2015 study has shown that living a sedentary lifestyle, even if you exercise, can play a major toll on our heart health.
 [2] Throughout the day, get up and move around as much as you can.
 Set timers on your phone to remind yourself to stand & stretch at least every hour.
 If you have a standing or walking desk, great!
 If not, try stacking a stool or chair on your desk for a makeshift one – your heart will thank you in the long run!

-7) Brush your teeth & floss.
+7 - Brush your teeth & floss.

 Yes, you read that right!
 But how does your oral health impact your heart?
 Well, inflammation of the gums and mouth may lead to inflammation in arteries, thereby increasing your risk of heart issues.
 In fact, people with gum disease are 2-3 times more likely to have a stroke or heart attack.
 Don’t break my heart – brush your teeth.